harding/old-docs-history-bitcoin.org/en/developer-guide.md

 coinbase parameter and the vout (output) spends the block reward of 50 bitcoins to a public key (not a standard hashed Bitcoin address).

-#### Block Validation

-Full block validation is best left to the Bitcoin Core software as any failure by your program to validate blocks could make it reject blocks accepted by the rest of the network, which may prevent your program from detecting double spends---and that means your program may accept double spends as valid payment.

-Simplified Payment Verification (SPV) is a much simplified form of verification which can be reliably implemented by third-party Bitcoin software because it operates mainly on block headers.
-It will be described elsewhere in this guide.

 ## Transactions

 ### Basics